 - Some people really dislike the taste of fish oil, so the optional strawberry flavouring is very helpful.

 - Value for money

-- On a per-pill basis it's good value, but it would be good if there were a smaller order size to try it for the first time.
+- Good value per-pill, but we would like to see a smaller order size made available to try it for the first time.

 - What we liked

 - Good amount of DHA and supporting EPA